- + Follow

 Cobra AMP Cell Driver

-Industrial design consulting and concept art.
-Form language and Adobe Photoshop sketching specialist.
+Industrial design consulting.
+Freelance and collaborative projects.
+Form development and conceptual design are my strengths.
 Also involved with design research, strategy, rapid sketch visualization, 3D CAD, quick models and prototypes.
-Freelance and collaborative projects.
 Clients include:

 SA Studios Global - product/entertainment